OkparaOkechukwu/atomchain/README.md

 Your home is the only access to your world okpara.net/AtomWallet.pdf

-Atomchain P2P network architecture; and atomcoin.json state file okpara.net/AtomNetwork.pdf
+Introduction to the Atomchain Network; and atomcoin.json state file okpara.net/AtomNetwork.pdf

 Distributed-decentralized Storage, and transaction events okpara.net/AtomStorage.pdf

-Atomchain Federated Hybrid Peer-to-Peer(AtomP2P) Network document
+Atomchain Federated Hybrid Peer-to-Peer(AtomP2P) Architecture document
 Because of how novel, disruptive, groundbreaking, and masterful the AtomP2P is over the existing P2P topology employed by major blockchains,